-Composer and musician Dan Musselman uses his musical talents to express the multiplying power of generosity.
-This work is in response to the theme of “meals” and was inspired by Luke 3:11:
+Composer Dan Musselman uses his musical talents to express the multiplying power of generosity.
+"Do the Same" is a response to the theme of “meals” and Luke 3:11.

 Being generous does not deplete one’s own resources, but rather multiplies for the good of all.
 Whether regarding clothing, food, money, or energy, the gifts that we offer are exponentially increased by God to enrich and impact the lives of those around us.
 If we play just the small part that we are each allotted, our combined efforts transcend the single contribution that we individually make and coalesce into something profound and meaningful, capable of sustaining everyone in a self-supporting system based on compassion and giving.

 “Do the Same” was composed with this mindset.
 No single part dominates the piece or demonstrates virtuosity.
 There are only small offerings from each voice that combine to make something larger and more beautiful than the sum of its parts.
 The individual parts may be even somewhat disjoint from one another—through different time signatures, harmonies and rhythmic cycles—but the collective result is that each part becomes affirmed in its role as the conglomerate grows to forge new meaning and conviction, just as we are called to work together within the body of Christ.